You’ve packed your bags. Tickets are booked. Now comes the tricky part — how will you stay online once you land?

 Not all trips are the same.
 And that changes what internet option works best for you.

 If you’re travelling solo, the choice is easy — an eSIM gives you quick setup, no baggage, and full control from your phone.
 You don’t have to worry about return dates, charging cables, or anyone else using your data.
+However, eSIMs are often data-only and typically lack a local phone number for calls or texts.

 But if you’re travelling with friends, family, or co-workers, Pocket WiFi can make sense.
 One device can support multiple phones, laptops, and tablets at once.
 You all stay connected — as long as you’re together.
 It’s useful for group tours, business trips, or when everyone wants the internet but not everyone wants to buy a separate plan.